Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 The following are general requirements for the Custom Checkout feature.

 - Checkout MUST be hosted under SSL
+- Must enter your Public API key to module settings for Custom Checkout
 - Must include our Javascript Tag
 - `id` paramter added to Javascript Tag must match that of the checkout form tag
 - Must use the following names for credit card input fields: `cc_number`, `cc_cvc`, and `cc_exp`